aditi741997/robotics_project/README.md

 # robotics_project
-A repository for running experiments on the navigation stack of rOS.
+A repository for running scheduling experiments on robotics applications over ROS.